-(b) Other primarily relates to disposals, prior year adjustments and re-assessments.
+(a) Other primarily relates to prior year adjustments, disposals, investment tax credits and re-assessments.
 In 2022, the company's sale of its interests in XTO Energy Canada decreased the effective income tax rate by 1.3 percent.

 Deferred income taxes are based on differences between the accounting and tax values of assets and liabilities.
 These differences in value are re-measured at each year-end using the tax rates and tax laws expected to apply when those differences are realized or settled in the future.
 Components of deferred income tax liabilities and assets as at December 31 were: